survivejs/webpack-book/manuscript/handling_styles/02_separating_css.md

 ```

 That `[name]` placeholder will use the the name of the entry where the CSS is referred to.
 Placeholders and the overall idea are discussed in greater detail in the *Adding Hashes to Filenames* chapter.

-It is important to note that if you wanted to extract CSS from a more involved format, like SASS, you would have to pass multiple loaders to the `loader` option.
-Both `loader` and `fallbackLoader` a loader (string), a loader definition, or an array of loader definitions.

 T> If you wanted to output the resulting file to a specific directory, you could do it like this: `new ExtractTextPlugin('styles/[name].css')`.